JaimyTuin223/discord.js-v13-bot/README.md

 # Discord.JS v13 bot

-This repository is an example of a Discord.JS v13 bot with a slash command handler.
+This repository is an example of a Discord.JS v13 bot with a simple command handler.

 ## Outdated version
 Discord.js v14 has come out, because of this a bot example for this version can be found [here](https://github.com/JaimyTuin223/discord.js-v14-bot).